 Specifications back to top

-*Ass Gasket: A rubber ring on the mount to help prevent dirt from getting in the camera.
+*Rear Gasket: A rubber ring on the mount to help prevent moisture from getting in the camera.

 Performance back to top